awslabs/amazon-neptune-tools/neptune-export/readme.md

             -el <edgeLabels>, --edge-label <edgeLabels>
                 Labels of edges to be exported (optional, default all labels)

+            --format <format>
+                Output format (optional, default 'csv')

+                This options value is restricted to the following set of values: csv
+                    json

+                This option may occur a maximum of 1 times

             -nl <nodeLabels>, --node-label <nodeLabels>
                 Labels of nodes to be exported (optional, default all labels)